 Each of these cousins is in the picture, along with 250-300 other members of the Cyphert family,

 friends from town, and quite a few Aarons.
-Click here for an enlarged version of the photo with identifications.
+Click HERE for an enlarged version of the photo, and hover

 over a face to see who it is.
 (Of the three Allison sisters, Sarah was the only one living long enough to

 attend the reunion.
 She was 87 years old at the time and died in 1930.
 Look for her in the fourth panel with the black scarf hanging around her neck.)